Glue42/core/docs/core/03_capabilities/99_fdc3-compliance/fdc3-compliance.md

 The [FDC3 Intents](https://fdc3.finos.org/docs/next/intents/overview) concept enables the creation of cross-application workflows on the desktop.
 An application declares an Intent through configuration.
 An Intent specifies what action the application can execute and what data structure it can work with.

-To define Intents add them to the application configuration objects inside of the [Main application's](../../core-concepts/web-platform/overview/index.html) Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) config.
+To define Intents add them to the application configuration objects inside of the [Main application's config](../../core-concepts/web-platform/setup/index.html#configuration) or inside of the application definitions provided by a remote source.
 For more details on defining applications, see the [Application Management: Application Definitions](../application-management/index.html#application_definitions) section.
 Intents can be configured under the `intents` top-level key of the application definition:

 ```html
 <script>